-However, value co-creation has not yet been thoroughly studied in the context of the management of construction projects (Keränen and Jalkala 2013; Liu et al., 2014; Fuentes and Smyth, 2016; Razmdoost and Smyth, 2016; Rojas, Liu, & Lu, 2018).
-According to Liu, Fellows, and Chan (2014), although there has been extensive research on ways to improve the performance of construction projects, there is still a dearth of research on the importance of the value co-creation process in project management.
-Similarly, most researches in the past on value co-creation focused on its value in routine services, which are unlike projects which are nonroutine and temporary endeavours (Keränen and Jalkala 2013; Razmdoost and Smyth, 2016).

-Therefore, Fuentes and Smyth (2016) recommended that more research needs to be conducted on how value co-creation could improve the outcomes of construction projects.
-Likewise, Rojas, Liu, & Lu (2018) uncovered that value co-creation does not positively influence all types of projects, therefore, further investigation should be conducted on the impact of value co-creation on stakeholders, using data from a wider spectrum of project stakeholders within their population.
+However, value co-creation has not yet been thoroughly studied in the context of the management of construction projects (Keränen and Jalkala 2013; Liu, Fellows and Chan, 2014; Fuentes and Smyth, 2016b; Razmdoost and Smyth, 2016; Rojas, Liu and Lu, 2018).
+According to Liu, Fellows and Chan (2014), although there has been extensive research on ways to improve the performance of construction projects, there is still a dearth of research on the importance of the value co-creation process in project management.
+Similarly, most research studies in the past on value co-creation focused on its value in routine services, which are unlike projects which are non-routine and temporary endeavours (Keränen and Jalkala 2013; Razmdoost and Smyth, 2016).
+Therefore, Fuentes and Smyth (2016b) recommended that more research needs to be conducted on how value cocreation could improve the outcomes of construction projects.
+Likewise, Rojas, Liu and Lu (2018) uncovered that value co-creation does not positively influence all types of projects, therefore, further investigation should be conducted on the impact of value co-creation on stakeholders, using data from a wider spectrum of project stakeholders within their population.

-In addition, previous studies have either examined the relationships between value-co creation and a project's success or value co-creation and project stakeholder satisfaction alone (see, Rojas et al., 2018; Keeys and Huemann, 2017).
-For instance, Rojas et al. (2018) examined value co-creation and a project's success, while Keeys and Huemann (2017) investigated the effect of co-creation towards sustainable development of a project.
-The uniqueness of this research is to empirically examine value co-creation, a project's success, and stakeholder's satisfaction concurrently.
+In addition, previous studies have either examined the relationships between value-co creation and a project's success or value co-creation and project stakeholder satisfaction alone (see Rojas, Liu and Lu, 2018; Keeys and Huemann, 2017).
+For instance, Rojas, Liu and Lu (2018) examined value co-creation and a project's success, while Keeys and Huemann (2017) investigated the effect of co-creation towards sustainable development of a project.
+The uniqueness of this research is to empirically examine value co-creation, a project's success and stakeholder's satisfaction concurrently.
 This research highlights how the value co-creation approach in projects leads to success and satisfaction of stakeholders.
-The paper also examines the mediating effect of the project's success towards the relationship between value co-creation and stakeholder satisfaction.
+The article also examines the mediating effect of the project's success towards the relationship between value co-creation and stakeholder satisfaction.